- Prospective Students

 Are you eager to launch a career in entertainment or medical management?
 Want to change the world by running non-profits in rural Africa?
 Plan on being an entrepreneur living in China, a financier based in New York or the owner of an art gallery in Santa Fe?

 Use these electives to build toward a dual or joint degree or minor.
-Choose from any number of USC minors such as cinematic arts, psychology, communication design, international relations and more.
+Choose from any number of USC minors such as cinematic arts, biotech, communications design, international relations, Spanish, and more.

 Or choose from any number of USC minors (like biotech, communications design, Spanish, engineering and technology commercialization and cinematic arts).
 For non-business majors, we offer an array of business minors (such as business law, consumer behavior, or entrepreneurship).